 The quantitative equity strategies we offer at Robeco benefit from the implications that follow from this formula.
 First, the ‘skill’ lies in years of our in-house research on equity markets and investor behavior.
 This resulted in our Quantitative Stock Selection Models which are designed to systematically identify and exploit market inefficiencies arising as a result of predictable patterns in investor behavior.
 Second, the level of breadth is high since we can use our models to analyze thousands of stocks in only a short period of time.

-Let’s take Robeco Quant Emerging Markets Core (QEM Core) as an example.
+Let’s take Robeco Emerging Markets Enhanced Index Equities as an example.
 The individual stock exposures are only 20 bps versus the benchmark, whereas a traditional portfolio manager can have an individual active weights of 300 bps or even more.
-However, since the individual active weights of QEM Core are small, the number of positions is in the hundreds and the level of breadth thus is high.
+However, since the individual active weights of Emerging Markets Enhanced Index Equities are small, the number of positions is in the hundreds and the level of breadth thus is high.

-The combination of having a well-developed stock selection model with using a high level of breadth has led to a consistently strong track record for our QEM Core strategy (3 years = 1.27; and 5 years = 1.52, since inception= 1.35, as of end of November 2014).
+The combination of having a well-developed stock selection model with using a high level of breadth has led to a consistently strong track record for our Emerging Markets Enhanced Index Equities strategy (3 years = 1.24; and 5 years = 0.78, since inception= 1.27, as of end of March 2018).

 The information contained in the website is solely intended for professional investors.
 Some funds shown on this website fall outside the scope of the Dutch Act on the Financial Supervision (Wet op het financieel toezicht) and therefore do not (need to) have a license from the Authority for the Financial Markets (AFM).